 3 October – 5 November (previews 3 – 6 October)

 Post-show Q&A 12 October

 Featuring Joe Petruzzi

-Andy has much in common with many of us: the slow accumulation of a good life; love, work, friendship, children.
-But unforeseen events lead him to places he never imagined… Can we ever know the exact moment a good life turns irredeemably bad?
+Andy’s experience is common to many of us; the slow accumulation of a good life: love, work, friendship, family.
+But unforeseen events lead him to places he never imagined… Can we ever know the exact moment when a good life turns irredeemably wrong?

 “Many of the people who were initially laughing on Friday night were in tears by play’s end.
 And yes, I was among them… Murray-Smith speaks great truths in the disarmingly, deceptively simple language of everyday life.
 We need more plays like that.” – Milwaukee Sentinel

 “Murray-Smith’s brilliant, black and biting humour supercharges the cut and thrust of the dialogue” – Sydney Morning Herald (on Switzerland).